 After you use Diclofenac Sodium Topical Solution:

-- take a shower or a bath for at least 30 minutes after you put Diclofenac Sodium Topical Solution on your knee.
+take a shower or a bath for at least 30 minutes after you put Diclofenac Sodium Topical Solution on your knee(s).

-- use heating pads or cover the treated area with bandages where you have applied Diclofenac Sodium Topical Solution.
+use heating pads or apply bandages to the skin where you have applied Diclofenac Sodium Topical Solution.

-- use sunlamps and tanning beds.
+use sunlamps and tanning beds.
 Protect your treated knee from sunlight.
-Wear clothes that cover your skin if you have to be is sunlight.
+Wear clothes that cover your skin if you have to be in sunlight.